benchristel/refactoring-workshop/autoclop/docs/duplicated-code.md

 Rather than focusing on the similar parts, we focus on the difference: `Email.mail` versus `Slack.post`.

-We extract the difference and give it a name, aiming only to make the duplicated lines look exactly the same.
+We extract the parts that differ, aiming only to make the similar lines look *exactly* the same.
 We don't yet remove any duplication.

 ```ruby
 def greet(message_type, name)